 If any critical tasks are running, wait for them to complete before continuing with step 2, next.

 2. Stop all NA services on all NA cores in the disaster recovery location.
-See "Start, Stop, or Restart All NA Services" on page 43.
+See Start, Stop, or Restart All Services.

 Task 2: Enable the Use of the Database in the Primary Location